anticomputer/ovpn-mode/README.md

 - `x`: execute an asynchronous shell command in the context of any associated namespace

 Please note that this functionality is not intended for direct use as it handles privileged shell commands, see the function documentation for `ovpn-mode-async-shell-command-in-namespace` for further detail.
-You can safely ignore this and just use the provided xterm spawner to get safe command execution in a namespace context.
+You can safely ignore this and just use the provided terminal spawner to get safe command execution in a namespace context.

 Managing multiple directory states: